chinanf-boy/awesome-stars/README.md

 ## JavaScript

+- [vue-scrollto](https://github.com/rigor789/vue-scrollto) - Adds a directive that listens for click events and scrolls to elements.
+- [lyo](https://github.com/bokub/lyo) - 📦 Node.js to browser - The easy way
 - [mdx-deck](https://github.com/jxnblk/mdx-deck) - :spades: MDX-based presentation decks
 - [Mailspring](https://github.com/Foundry376/Mailspring) - :love_letter: A beautiful, fast and maintained fork of @Nylas Mail by one of the original authors.
 - [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - Have your own Slack like online chat, built with Meteor.